NorthernMan54/homebridge-alexa/README.md

 This uses the plugin homebridge-yamaha-home and a Yamaha Receiver which includes Spotify and Spotify Playback Controls.

-**Testing and confirming configuration**
+## Initial Testing and confirming configuration

-6. Start homebridge in DEBUG mode, to ensure configuration of homebridge-alexa is correct.
+5. Start homebridge in DEBUG mode, to ensure configuration of homebridge-alexa is correct.
 This will need to be executed with your implementations configuration options and as the same user as you are running homebridge.
 If you are homebridge with an autostart script ie systemd, you will need to stop the autostart temporarily.

 ie
 ```
 DEBUG=alexa* homebridge -I
 ```

-7. Please ensure that homebridge starts without errors, and output should be similar to this.
+6. Please ensure that homebridge starts without errors, and output should be similar to this.
 This is from my setup, and I have several instances of homebridge so you may have a different number of alexaHAP lines.

 ```
 alexaHAP Starting Homebridge instance discovery +0ms